Have you ever been to a store, tried on a pair of jeans and just before you go to the checkout and pay, you change your mind and decide to leave?

-1. Choose your email remarketing software carefully – not all are the same: in order to keep your brand at the forefront of the customers mind choose one that helps deliver an affinity.
+1. Choose your email remarketing software carefully – not all are the same: to keep your brand at the forefront of the customer’s mind choose one that helps deliver an affinity.
 Remember, they almost bought from you.

 2. Remarketing is not about campaigns, it is about personalizing and tailoring to the shopper.
 Address them by name and offer your support in helping the visitor purchase your product or service.
-They may have left due to a technical error and are in need of assistance.
+They may have left due to a technical error and need assistance.

 Remarketing emails are something you can send out today

-There are some basics you can deliver in order get started and improve your online sales.
+There are some basics you can deliver to get started and improve your online sales.
 To help set the tone with your customers and present a more communicated interaction process, SwiftERM has incorporated many elements to our remarketing emails you can send out today, including: